ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 This means the object has an `__iter__()` method (or in Python terms, it implements the Iterable protocol).
 Examples include lists, sets, tuples, dictionaries (iterating over keys), file objects (iterating over lines), and many more.
 - Iterator is a subtype of Iterable that represents the actual iterator object returned by calling `iter()` on an iterable.
-An iterator yields items one at a time and produces values until it’s exhausted.
+An iterator yields items one at a time and produces values until it's exhausted.
 It implements a `__next__()` method that returns the next item or raises `StopIteration` when done.
 In practice, *generator functions* (functions using the `yield` keyword) produce iterators.